 CPOMG Mountain Bike Team operates under the governing body of the National Interscholastic Cycling Association (NICA), who provides guidance on most policies and procedures for the club.
 All athletes will become familiar with the NICA Rule Book, which provide for safe and fair race events.
-For additional guidance, CPOMG MTB team will refer to the Minnesota State High School League's 2019-2020 Athletic Eligibility Brochure.

 The mission of this program is to provide students of the greater Champlin, Osseo and Maple Grove area the opportunity to cycle with the coaching and camaraderie that will help them achieve both competitive and non-competitive goals in a safe and enjoyable manner.

 Cycling should be viewed as a lifetime sport, and the program shall be managed to encourage this.
 Further, the CPOMG Team is a racing team that will balance competition with the aspects of also being an inclusive club.
 We want to keep this sport fun.
 We want the camaraderie and friendships developed around riding a bike to last a lifetime.
 We are inclusive by design and student-centric.

 Academic Policy: To be eligible, a student must be making satisfactory progress toward the school's requirement for graduation.
 It is the Team’s stance that the sport of cycling is a wonderful way to live a healthier and happier life, but it is extremely important to achieve good grades in school.
 If a student is unable to maintain passing grades, they will be asked to reduce or eliminate the amount of time they participate in club activities so that they can get those grades back up.